antman1p/red_refresh/README.md

 * ~When "deactivate" button is clicked, stop the refresh timer coresponding to the selected table item~
 * ~Test~
 * Utilize disableActivateButton() function
+* Maintain state persistence when extension pop-up is closed